Checklist · Payroll & Finance

-- Make sure you know what’s changing – It’s important to be aware of all legislative changes that take effect from 1 April.
+Make sure you know what’s changing – It’s important to be aware of all legislative changes that take effect from 1 April.
 You also need to know which changes will be applied automatically in your payroll software (if you’re using a cloud-based system) and which changes you need to apply yourself.
-Here’s our summary of the 1 April 2019 Payroll changes.
+Here’s our summary of the 1 April 2020 Payroll changes.

-- Review salary and wage info – Before your first pay of the new financial year, review and make any necessary updates to pay rates for your employees.
+Review salary and wage info – Before your first pay of the new financial year, review and make any necessary updates to pay rates for your employees.
 The most common change is an increase in the minimum wage.
 If 1 April falls in the middle of a pay period you’ll need to pay some of the employee’s time for the period at one rate, and the rest of their time at the other rate.

-- Update any automatic payments – If you’ve got automatic payments set up to pay your staff make sure you update these as there are often tweaks to ACC and Student Loan thresholds that can result in small changes to an employee’s take home pay.
+Update any automatic payments – If you’ve got automatic payments set up to pay your staff, make sure you update these as there are often tweaks to ACC and Student Loan thresholds that can result in small changes to an employee’s take home pay.

-- Review changes to employee work patterns – The start of a new financial year is a great time to review any recent changes to employees’ work days or hours.
+Review changes to employee work patterns – The start of a new financial year is a great time to review any recent changes to employees’ work days or hours.
 Ensure your payroll system is up to date with the correct employee settings so it can calculate the right entitlements for leave and public holidays.

 Claim annual leave paid out – New Zealand tax legislation allows employers to claim any Annual Leave paid out within 63 days of the end of the financial year as a deduction in that year.
-Have a chat to your accountant or bookkeeper about this.
+Have a chat with your accountant or bookkeeper about this.
 Total Holiday Pay Due plus Total Annual Leave Due equals the balance of outstanding leave due, as at the end of the financial year.
 You should be able to access this info via the reporting provided by your payroll system.

-- Download or update your software to account for the tax changes – Updates are applied automatically behind the scenes.
+Download or update your software to account for the tax changes – Updates are applied automatically behind the scenes.

-- Set up new pay calendars/pay frequencies – everything will roll over from the previous year!
+Set up new pay calendars/pay frequencies – everything will roll over from the previous year!

-- File anything with IRD – This is all taken care of via our automated payday filing.
+File anything with IRD – This is all taken care of via our automated payday filing.

-- Provide Certificates of Earnings – It’s useful for employees to have a record of their earnings, tax payments and deductions for the past financial year, but the old Certificate of Earnings is no longer required.
-Just invite your employees to use the employee portal for ongoing access to that information or direct them to myIR.
+Provide Certificates of Earnings – It’s useful for employees to have a record of their earnings, tax payments and deductions for the past financial year, but the old Certificate of Earnings is no longer required.
+Just invite your employees to use the employee portal for ongoing access to that information, or direct them to myIR.